jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 - **Similar Image Search**: Compares the target image embedding with all others using cosine similarity
 - **Results Export**: Saves the search results to a CSV file

-### Error Handling
-The implementation includes error handling:
-- Validates input parameters and paths
-- Logs errors and provides informative messages
-- Ensures output directories exist before writing files

-### Performance Considerations
-- Histograms and embeddings are computed once and stored in memory for efficient comparison
-- Progress logging for long-running operations like embedding extraction
-- The implementation uses OpenCV's optimized functions for histogram extraction and comparison
-- TensorFlow's batch prediction for efficient embedding extraction

 ## Results

 ### Histogram-based Search
-Using the Chi-Square distance metric (lower values indicate more similarity), our histogram-based search found the following most similar images to the target image (image_0001.jpg):
+Using the Chi-Square distance metric (lower values indicate more similarity), our histogram-based search found the following most similar images to the target image (image_0001.jpg), listed first:

 | Rank | Filename       | Distance     |
 |------|---------------|--------------|